stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/alphafold.md

 development version of AlphaFold 3, you can follow the instructions below for building your own container.

-To copy the pre-built container for AlphaFold 3:
+To copy the prebuilt container for AlphaFold 3:

 ``` none
 $ cp /home/groups/sh_support/share/containers/af3_v301.sif $SCRATCH/af3_v301.sif